zopfli-rs/zopfli/README.md

 ## How to build

-To build the code, you'll need a nightly Rust (for one little feature, `iter_arith`), and then you  can do:
+To build the code, run:

 ```
 $ cargo build --release
 ```

 and the executable will be in `target/release/zopfli`.

+This should work on stable or beta Rust.

 ## Running the tests